All About Paternity

 There are several ways to establish paternity.
 There are a few options:

-The parents are married or in a registered domestic partnership at the time your baby
+The parents are married at the time your baby

 The parents fill out a legal form that says who both parents are, and that they take responsibility for the child.
 This is called a "paternity acknowledgement/affidavit" form.
 You can do this in the hospital on the day the baby is born.